-While studying in Canada, you may choose to bring your spouse, common-law partner, or conjugal partner with you.
-They are eligible to apply for an open work permit and accompany you to Canada for the period of your studies.
+While studying in Canada, you may bring your spouse, common-law partner, or conjugal partner with you.
+They are eligible to apply for an open work permit and accompany you to Canada for the duration of your studies.
 The open work permit allows them to seek employment anywhere in Canada.
-You may also choose to bring your children with you; children can study in Canadian primary or secondary schools without a study permit.
+You may also bring your children with you; children can study in Canadian primary schools without a study permit.

 Pathway to Permanent Residence

 The Government of Canada allows you to stay in Canada temporarily after your studies to continue working.
 If you choose to do this, you will need to apply for a post-graduation work permit.
 The post-graduate work permit can help you gain work experience and it may also help you qualify for permanent residence.